mon/PocketVoltex/Docs/Configuration.md

 However, if you would like to use gamepad mode, simply bind the keys as normal (page 3 of the input selection) and select `Analog X/Y` as the knob input.
 I find sensitivity at 100 works best.

-## HID Lighting fix
-By default, HID lighting will crash after a few minutes of gameplay.
-To fix this, simply patch libinput.dll using [this tool](https://mon.im/bemanipatcher/pocketvoltex.html).

 ## NetworkError: Unable to claim interface.
 This seems to be caused by broken drivers.
 Give Zadig a try!
 - Download and run [Zadig](http://zadig.akeo.ie/)